Call of Duty: Black Ops 6: Gameplay

 New to Call of Duty: Black Ops 6 is omnidirectional movement, allowing players to sprint, dive, and slide in any direction.
 The above clip demonstrates the omnidirectional sprinting ability.

 Call of Duty: Black Ops 6 is a first-person shooter.
 Depending on the game mode selected, players use a selection of military equipment, such as weapons, "field upgrades", and "scorestreaks", to combat AI opponents, other human players, or undead creatures.
-Players can perform a wide variety of movement actions when traversing a level/map, including walking, crouching, sprinting, jumping, sliding, and diving; they can also perform a "Tactical Sprint", which further increases the player's movement speed for a limited duration.
-In a change from previous Call of Duty titles, players have omnidirectional control over the sprint, dive, and slide mechanics, allowing them to perform these actions in any direction; players can also rotate themselves in a 360 degree view while they are laying in the prone position.
+Players can perform a wide variety of movement actions when traversing a level/map, including walking, crouching, sprinting, jumping, sliding, and diving; while sprinting, players can initiate a "tactical sprint", which further increases the player's movement speed for a limited duration.
+In a change from previous Call of Duty titles, players have omnidirectional control over the sprint, dive, and slide mechanics, allowing them to perform these actions in any direction; players can also rotate themselves in a 360-degree view while they are laying in the prone position.
 In addition, a series of "Intelligent Movement" settings are also available to players, which automate certain movement actions, including sprinting and mantling.

-Black Ops 6 features three main game modes: a single-player campaign, a multiplayer component and the cooperative round-based Zombies mode.
-In the campaign, players assume control of a silent protagonist, "Case", as he and a team of rogue CIA operatives work to hunt down "Pantheon", a paramilitary group with covert ties to the agency.
+Black Ops 6 features three main game modes: a single-player campaign, a multiplayer component and a new iteration of the cooperative round-based Zombies mode.
+In the campaign, players assume control of a silent protagonist, "Case", as he and a team of rogue CIA operatives work to hunt down Pantheon, a paramilitary group with covert ties to the agency.
 The campaign features 11 missions, and is estimated to take at least 8 hours to complete.
 Players typically have multiple ways to approach a mission's objectives; some missions include stealth elements.
 In-between missions, players are able to access a safe house, where they can select new missions via an evidence board, interact with non-player characters (NPCs), and spend cash, which is found throughout missions, on various in-game perks; these are split across three categories, which are related to the player's physical abilities, weapons, and gear.
 Certain campaign missions reward players with cosmetic items for use in the multiplayer and Zombies modes upon their completion, including weapon "blueprints", player skins, stickers, and weapon charms.